 Where Bavarian tradition meets Rock music history: in Munich, follow the traces of Freddie Mercury in Glockenbach district where the Queen lead singer once lived.
-Visit the world’s highest Rock Museum and explore the Olympic Walk Of Stars.
+Visit the Olympic Tower with former world’s highest Rock Museum and explore the Olympic Walk Of Stars.
 Find out where Oasis had a fist fight in a high-class hotel and enjoy relaxed hours in one of the numerous beer gardens.
 On top, Munich is one of the major cities in Germany when it comes to big concerts, international stars, and world-class venues and clubs.
 The capital of Bavaria boasts with musical culture - but despite of being a buzzing metropolis, it still preserved a rather relaxed charme.

 For detailed music related sightseeing tips and venue information, check out our Munich city page.
 Also featuring several subTOURS for exploring Rock music history beyond the common spots.